cncf/kubernetes-community-days/content/organizing-creating-website.md

 ## venue.md

 This page will need to be completely updated with your specific venue information including location, map, directions to the venue, local public transportation, and parking.
 Be sure to include any specifics on parking and cost.
+If the event is virtual, please link to your event on Cloud Native Community Groups.

 * Update your event name
 * Update location